kardolus/chatgpt-cli/README.md

   llama-3.1-sonar-small-128k-online).
 However, the specific ChatGPT model used on chat.openai.com may not be available via the OpenAI API.

-Here's an updated README section for the new `--prompt` flag, including a dedicated "Prompt" section to highlight the feature.
-I added a description of how to use the `--prompt` flag and provided an example command using it, along with a link to the prompts repository for further exploration.

 ### Prompt Support

 We’re excited to introduce support for prompt files with the `--prompt` flag in **version 1.7.1**!
 This feature